We are Coffee Farmers.

 We believe in democracy and taking into account the opinions and wishes of the collective members.
 Nevertheless, our first priority is the holistic sustianaiblity of the farms and communities we work with and the collective itself.
 We possess experience and a wealth of research in rural development, agricultural economics, and the management of international trading organizations and use this knowledge to make decisions that are in the best interest of the families that we exist to support.
 We have worked with dozens of coops and associations over the years and have seen them get bogged down and even fail due to the lack of ability to make decisions as a group.
 We invest in professional farm assistance, sustainability projects, and provide farmers with tools they would not have purchased in otherwise.
 We price coffee based on it’s fair market value, not based on how much the farmer would like to earn.
 This style of organization may be criticized by some in the collaborative sector, but we feel it is the most responsible way to maintain and grow a prosperous organization and maximizes it’s potential to positively impact the quality of life of it’s members.

 Sustainability is a word that can be interpreted in many ways and is often used to describe environmental efforts, ignoring the social and economic elements or overlooking the bigger picture.
 We define sustainability as a state in which something “will be available at or beyond the quantity demanded in perpetuity.”
-(Alden Dowds 2016) We feel that in all endeavors and especially when working with vulnerable communities, that it is important to evaluate the macro effect of every micro-level activity and decision, and that strategies must be developed and implemented to preserve the long-term environmental, social, and economic sustainability of the entities and activities with which we interact.
+(Alden Dowds 2016) We feel that in all endeavors and especially when working with vulnerable communities, that it is important to evaluate the primary and secondary macro-effects of every micro-level activity and decision, and that strategies must be developed and implemented to preserve the long-term environmental, social, and economic sustainability of the entities and activities with which we interact.

 You can’t change supply and demand.
 They will always exist and they will always dictate price.
 Period.
 It’s easy to stand on a soap box and complain about the unfairness of global capitalizm or “the system” without understanding how you fit into it and the forces that dictate it’s behavior.
 We realize and accept that we work in a global commodities market and try to reorganize certain aspects that we feel illogical or inefficient in a way that strives to derive value for farmers from value created for the consumer, all within the parameters of the global market.